 “You need a business plan to be able to get a business loan, with prospects that you can pay them back the amount that you want to borrow, with evidence where possible,” Taub said.
 “You have to have a plan in place so that you can pay the money back.
 That is the most important thing that they ask for when you borrow money for a business.”

-As a franchisee, you have a leg up in this regard over entrepreneurs of brand-new businesses, especially if the franchisor is a well-known business.
-Still, you will likely be required to provide a business plan when applying for a loan, so it will do you good to draw one up.
-[Read related article: Writing a Business Plan?
-Do These 5 Things First]
+As a franchisee, you have a leg up over entrepreneurs of brand-new businesses, especially if the franchisor is a well-known business.
+Still, the lender will likely want your business plan, so be ready.

-Your credit score matters a lot when you’re applying for a franchise business loan.
-Credit scores are determined by a number of factors, including the amount of credit you have, how much credit you’re using at any given time and how frequently you make your payments on time.
-If you have a high credit score, lenders offer lower interest rates and longer terms, since your score shows that you’re responsible with the money lent to you.
-The opposite effect happens if you have a lower credit score.
+Your credit score matters when you’re applying for a franchise business loan.
+Credit scores are determined by several factors, including the amount of credit you have, how much credit you’re using at any given time and how frequently you make on-time payments.
+If you have a high credit score, lenders offer lower interest rates and longer terms; your score shows you’re responsible with the money lent to you.
+The opposite happens if you have a lower credit score.

 Because you won’t have a business credit score, your personal credit score will likely come into play when you’re applying for a franchise business loan.
-If you know you're going to need a good credit score ahead of time, you should work on increasing that number.
+If you know you’ll need a good credit score ahead of time, work on increasing that number.

 Some lenders feel comfortable providing a franchise business loan only if the borrower provides a down payment or some sort of collateral.
-If this is the case, it’s important to determine how much of a down payment or collateral you will need for your loan to be approved.
+If this is the case, it’s important to determine how much of a down payment or collateral you’ll need for your loan to be approved.